isabelle-utp/utp-main/README.md

 (unrestriction) and substitution, and also add a form of "deep variables" that provides a more flexible form of alphabet extension (whilst being subject to certain cardinality constraints).

-Our aim is to use this version of Isabelle/UTP to support the mechanised semantics work we are doing on EU H2020 project "INTO-CPS" (Grant agreement 644047) -- see <http://into-cps.au.dk/>
-for more information.

 Isabelle/UTP is very much still a work in progress, and currently requires some Isabelle expertise to use effectively.
 For viewing the git repository I highly recommend the _Matisa_ plugin by York colleague [Pedro Ribeiro](https://www-users.cs.york.ac.uk/~pfr/) which allows Isabelle symbols to be pretty-printed in the browser and can be obtained from the [Google Chrome